 Small claims court is a local court.
 This means that plaintiffs and defendants live in the same state, and often in the same county.
 Accordingly, most counties in U.S. states have their own small claims court where plaintiffs may sue defendants for damages that do not exceed a certain dollar amount.
-In most jurisdictions, this amount is about $5,000 or $10,000.
+In most jurisdictions, this amount is about:

-Because the damages involved are not large, it's not worthwhile for the parties to travel great distances to appear.
-That's why most small claims cases are local.
-However, sometimes you may need to file a small claims lawsuit against a defendant who lives in another state.
+Because the damages involved are not large, it’s not worthwhile for the parties to travel great distances to appear.
+That’s why most small claims cases are local.
+However, sometimes you may need to file an out of state small claims lawsuit against a defendant who lives in another state.

 The Out-of-State Defendant

 Not every jurisdiction will allow you to sue an out-of-state defendant in small claims court.
 However, you may be allowed to if the damages or injuries occurred in the state where you want to file the lawsuit.
 Similarly, contracts that are drafted within the laws of that jurisdiction or that are violated in that jurisdiction can typically be brought against out-of-state defendants.
 Sometimes drivers who are involved in accidents are called to be defendants in a small claims court matter in the jurisdiction where the accident occurred rather than the one in which they live.
 Other rules may stipulate that the defendant must be served with the lawsuit while they are physically in the state in which they are being sued.
 If that person never comes to the state, you may not be able to sue them in small claims court.